wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

  Using the data from table 4.1, find the families on the phylogeny (fig 4.1) and answer the following questions:

- Is the evolution of animal pollination related to increased species diversity across flowering plant families?

  In addition to pollination mode, we also have data on dispersal mode (biotic versus abiotic) and life history (i.e. woody plants versus herbaceous plants).

- Is the evolution of either dispersal mode or life history associated with species diversity within families?
+- Is the evolution of either dispersal mode or life history associated with species diversity within families?

- From what you have seen from our pollination, dispersal, and life history data, what can you conclude about the diversification of flowering plants?

 \vspace*{3\baselineskip}

+ - From what you have seen from our pollination, dispersal, and life history data, what can you conclude about the diversification of flowering plants?

+ \vspace*{3\baselineskip}

- Are the species you examined in part 1 from species rich or species poor families?
-Is there anything about the flower structure within families that relates to diversification?
+ - Are the species you examined in part 1 from species rich or species poor families?

+\vspace*{3\baselineskip}

+ - Is there anything about the flower structure within families that relates to diversification?

 \vspace*{3\baselineskip}